dcouch440/antique_social_media/README.md

 <img src='src/img/README/antique-chat.PNG' alt='antique'>

 The Link Provided below can be found at (https://github.com/dcouch440/antique-frontend) after Clicking the green button

+Note if you plan to download this and install: A lot went into this project and it has many parts.
+Without the backend no pictures will be displayed.
+Until a reliable source is found to host this complex app it will remain in github form.
+Please see previews examples.

 * Step 1: Clone the project
 ```